The Narrative Lineage

 The building of the Rideau Canal spurred the area and circa 1830 a village known as Halladay’s Corners was in full swing.
 The name was changed from Halladay’s Corners to Elgin in 1850 in honour of James Bruce, 8th Earl of Elgin and one-time Governor-General of Canada.

-In 1827 the building of the Rideau Canal began, and stone was quarried for the locks and the Lockmaster’s house at Jones Falls from Henry Halladay’s farm on the NW side of County Rd 8 before Leeds Transit.
+In 1827 the building of the Rideau Canal began, and stone was quarried for the locks and the Lockmaster’s house at Jones Falls from Henry Halladay’s farm on County Rd 8 just west of Leeds Transit.
 Consequently, the farmland being compromised by the quarry, Henry’s family was moved to Lot 10, Con 1, where the homestead still stands occupied by the Halladay family.

 One of Henry’s sons, Truman, subsequently took over the farm from Henry.
 Truman was also in the Leeds Militia and I have Commissioning Certificates as Ensign, then Lieutenant, in 1847 and 1857 respectively, in my possession.